ngrok/ngrok-docs/docs/guides/basic-authn-with-ngrok.md

 ---
 title: Adding Basic Authentication to Your App
-description: Simplest way to add basic authentication to you application without code change
+description: Simplest way to add basic authentication to you application without code changes
 tags:
     - guides
     - authentication